FlorenceFeng/AsyncQVI/readme.md

     make run

 ## Parameter Settings
-Users can set parameter values either in util.h -> struct Params or in makefile (Line 38).
-We list the parameter dictionary for three algorithms as below:
+Users can set parameter abc with value xyz either in util.h -> struct Params (recompile after modification) or in makefile (Line 38) with

+    -abc xyz
+The parameter dictionary for three algorithms are listed below:

 ### General ###
 Name | Meaning